charliepark/classy-css/README.md

 ### In a nutshell: ###

 1. Only use classes.
-DOM elements get a single class.
+All HTML elements in your DOM get a single class.
-2. Use the @extend functionality of Sass to keep code clean.
+2. Use the @extend functionality of Sass to keep your CSS code clean.
 3. Organize all CSS in three files.
 Similar to SMACSS:
   * Classes (think: "classes"; where almost all of your details will be)
   * Layout (think: "ids"; used to set up a few one-time-per-page components, like headers and footers, and main content areas; you won't touch this much)